starwit/lj-projectbuilder/ljprojectbuilder/webclient/README.md

 ### global controller definition

 To handle global stuff in the app, a **controller** named *appController* is defined.
-A contollers manage the data of your app.
+A controllers manage the data of your app.

 ```